veetance/cordova-template-motion/README.md

 ## Install instructions

-1. Fork the repository or download the zip
+1. Fork the repository and clone to your machine OR download the zip
 2. install android platform
 ```
 npx cordova platform add android